The Center for Science in the Public Interest is challenging General Mills for promoting sugary treats as a healthful alternative to real fruit

 In 1916, candy marketers hatched a plan.
 The little-known history of Halloween's commercial predecessor.

-Part one in a pre-Halloween series on candy.
-Today: the origins of trick-or-treating, a relatively recent phenomenon.
+The origins of trick-or-treating, a relatively recent phenomenon.